 Then Prost attacks the Italian journalists, calling their pressure on the Maranello team dishonest.
 At Ferrari, therefore, there is never peace.
 On Wednesday there is an accident in the pits, which fortunately ended with limited damage, but which could have had serious consequences.
 The faulty functioning of a cylinder valve causes a gas leak that ignites between petrol drums and combustible material.
 A mechanic, Bruno Romani, gets burns on his hands and is hospitalised.
 The quick reflexes and courage of team leader Benassi, who throws the piece into the nearby canal that serves as a dock for Olympic regattas, resolve the situation.
 Two novelties: Johansson replaces the injured Caffi at Footwork, Herbert returns to Lotus who sacked Bailey, while John Barnard leaves his position as technical director at Benetton and is replaced by Gordon Kimball.
-Friday 31 May 1991, the Canadian Grand Prix weekend begins amidst a thousand troubles.
-During the night, a fire destroys the electrical and telephone exchange that connects Notre Dame Island (where the Gilles Villeneuve circuit is located) to the city.
+Friday, 31 May 1991, the Canadian Grand Prix weekend begins amidst a thousand troubles.
+During the night, a fire destroys the electrical and telephone exchange that connects Notre-Dame Island (where the Gilles Villeneuve circuit is located) to the city.
 Complete blackout in communications and timing services, which are put into operation with an emergency system.
-The morning's free practice started on time, but was then interrupted for about 45 minutes due to a frightening accident involving Riccardo Patrese.
+The morning's free practice started on time but was then interrupted for about 45 minutes due to a frightening accident involving Riccardo Patrese.
 The driver from Padova, who had already gone off the track in Monte-Carlo on the oil left on the asphalt by the Honda engine of the Tyrrell of Modena, this time ran into a similar mishap.
-His Williams crashes on a patch of oil lost either from the gearbox of Nelson Piquet's Benetton-Ford or from the Honda engine of Ayrton Senna's McLaren, after the two Brazilians stop for these failures.
+His Williams slips on a patch of oil leaked either from the gearbox of Nelson Piquet's Benetton-Ford or from the Honda engine of Ayrton Senna's McLaren, after the two Brazilians stopped for these failures.
 Riccardo Patrese tries to control the car launched at over 200 km/h on one of the fastest sections of the track, but crashes violently into a small wall with the rear of the car.
 The Williams crumples, sustaining serious damage, while the driver fortunately exits the car in a mild state of shock.

 "There was oil and they didn't report it.
 It was impossible to avoid the impact, which was terrible, but I managed".

 Success fell to Nelson Piquet, who with his shrewd tactics led the Benetton-Ford to triumph.
 A victory also for Pirelli tyres, which returned to the top after five years (the last time was with Gerhard Berger, again with Benetton, in 1986 in Mexico).
-A race with a surprise ending that Nigel Mansell lost with a suicidal tactic: although he had an abysmal lead, he continued to lap at full throttle (setting the record three passes from the end) breaking the gearbox.
+A race with a surprise ending that Nigel Mansell lost with a suicidal tactic: although he had an abysmal lead, he continued to lap at full throttle (setting the record three laps beforethe end) breaking the gearbox.
 Had he been more lucid and calm, first place would not have eluded him.
-So on the podium, behind the incredulous Nelson Piquet finished Stefano Modena (with the Tyrrell-Honda) and the courageous Riccardo Patrese, author of a brave race, slowed only by a puncture that made him lose contact with the first ones and made difficult by the pain in his neck from Friday's accident.
+So on the podium, behind the incredulous Nelson Piquet finished Stefano Modena (with the Tyrrell-Honda) and the courageous Riccardo Patrese, author of a brave race, slowed down only by a puncture that made him lose contact with the first ones and made difficult by the pain in his neck from Friday's accident.
 McLaren-Honda, like Ferrari, did not bring a car to the finish line for the first time since the 1990 Japanese Grand Prix.
 Ayrton Senna's positive series was thus interrupted, betrayed by an electrical problem.
-His teammate Gerhard Berger almost did not start the race: the Honda engine gave out after only a few laps.
+His teammate Gerhard Berger almost did not start the race: the Honda engine gave way after only a few laps.
 Now the question is whether the McLaren-Honda has been definitively caught up and overtaken by Williams-Renault, which, even if it did not win, was clearly superior.
 It is clear that the British team has made enormous progress, but it cannot be ruled out that for Ayrton Senna's team this is just a setback.
 In any case, the Brazilian driver predicted this situation in the past days.

 "So far we had been doing very well, but we were also the only ones who had no insurmountable problems.
 The Williams had already shown their worth but had been slowed down by several troubles.
-That is why we have to work hard, to recover.
+That is why we have to work hard to recover.
 And I can assure you that it will be neither easy nor simple, and perhaps it will take quite some time.
-However, in the championship I have a good lead, but I can't afford to leave too much space to my rivals.
+However, in the championship I have a good lead, but I can't afford to leave too much space for my rivals.
 The season is long.
 You will see that there will be no shortage of surprises".